CptNoobs/FractIQ/README.md

 print(order)
 ```

-**Challenges**:
+**Anticipated Challenges**:

-- Handling partial fills and slippage while ensuring low-latency order execution.
+- Handling partial fills and slippage effectively.
-- Incorporating funding rate data into trade decision logic.
+- Ensuring compliance with exchange-specific order placement rules.
+- Balancing execution speed with accuracy in a high-frequency environment.

 ---

-### 6. Feedback Loop 🔄📚🌟
+### 6. Continuous Improvement 🔄📚🌟

-To make the bot smarter, I’ve designed a feedback loop:

-- **Performance Monitoring**: Tracks the bot’s performance and logs key metrics.
+Adaptive learning forms a cornerstone of this system’s development.
+Iterative enhancements will focus on:

+- **Performance Tracking**: Comprehensive logging of trade outcomes.
-- **Model Retraining**: Periodically retrains the machine learning model with new data.
+- **Model Retraining**: Periodic updates to predictive models using the latest data.
-- **Continuous Improvement**: Uses performance feedback to refine the strategy.
+- **Strategy Evolution**: Incorporating new insights and techniques as they emerge.
+- **Algorithmic Transparency**: Ensuring that the decision-making process remains interpretable and auditable.

-#### **Actionable Implementation**:
+#### **Planned Methodology**:

-I use `loguru` for logging, which helps in tracking trades and performance:
+Logging using `loguru`:

 ```python
 from loguru import logger